aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 - A VPC with IGW, two public subnets
 - Nginx proxy installed on a EC2 instance with an Elastic IP Address
-- LogStash installed on a EC2 instance with Elastic IP address
+- Logstash installed on a EC2 instance with Elastic IP address
 - A S3 bucket in your region which stores a sample CloudFront access logs
     EC2 IAM roles with policies to access the Amazon S3
 - Amazon ES domain with 2 nodes with IP-based access policy with access restricted to only Nginx proxy and Logstash instances